kgiszewski/LearnUmbraco7/Chapter 0/README.md

 Contributing to this book is as simple as sending a pull request to this repository.

 ###Kevin Giszewski###
-Kevin Giszewski is from Columbia City, IN USA and has been developing Umbraco for about two years.
+Kevin Giszewski is from Indiana USA and has been developing Umbraco for about three years.
 Kevin has developed web in earnest since 2000 covering both the LAMP and .NET stacks.

 Kevin has an Associate of Computer Science degree from Purdue University, a software Bachelors from Western Governors University and is currently working towards an Information Assurance and Security Masters from Western Governors University.